 Looking for income protection for contract workers?

-If your a contract worker looking to keep your income secure, you may want to look into taking out income protection cover.
-Contract workers often won't have the same if any financial support from their organisation in the event that they are seriously injured or become ill while overseas.
-Insurers will have different entry requirements for contract workers so it can be worth looking at a few different options.
-An insurance consultant can discuss the different options available to you and provide a quote from a range of insurers free of charge.
+If you're a contract worker, you may want to consider taking out income protection cover.
+Contract workers often won't have the same access to financial support such as paid leave from their organisation, in the event that they're seriously injured or become ill.
+Insurers have different requirements for contract workers, so it can be worth reviewing a few different options.